rekloud/tinvois-parser/Readme.md

 ## Why I made it?

-We wanted to develop an app called tinvois to help freelancers in tax declaration.
+We wanted to develop an app called tinvois to help freelancers in tax declaration, specifically organizing receipts.
 It is available here: https://tinvois.de.
-We want to keep extra costs including 3rd party tools and marketing really low to be able to keep the price of the app small.
+We wanted to keep extra costs including 3rd party tools and marketing really low to be able to keep the price of the app small.

 One steps is to extract information from receipts photos.
 The open source solutions were not